Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

 - Amazon Aurora MySQL (Aurora MySQL) is a managed relational database engine, wire-compatible with MySQL 5.6 and 5.7.
 Most of the drivers, connectors, and tools that you currently use with MySQL can be used with Aurora MySQL with little or no change.

+- Aurora MySQL database (DB) clusters provide advanced features such as:

+    - One primary instance that supports read/write operations and up to 15 Aurora Replicas that support read-only operations.
+Each of the Replicas can be automatically promoted to the primary role if the current primary instance fails.

+    - A cluster endpoint that automatically follows the primary instance in case of failover.